-To explore all these new options, we’ve setup 3 example sites based on a variety of current topics, Automation, the Green New Deal, and productivity in Computing; these topics should provide endless angles to create content from.
-With the topics chosen, we then started to build universal theme that could be used across each of the the CMSs, the theme isn’t pretty but it helps set a level starting place.
+To explore all these new options, we’ve setup 3 example sites based on a variety of current topics, Automation, the Green New Deal, and the Shapes and Screens of modern computing; these topics will provide endless angles from which to create media and content.
+We then started building a universal theme to use across each of the the CMSs, the theme isn’t pretty yet but sets a level starting place.

-Are each of these CMSs directly comparable?
-No. For one, WordPress is often bundled right on many hosting platforms, a featured shared with only few other long developed CMSs.
-Each of these site managers needs more custom setup to get going.
-However, even if they aren’t directly comparable, we are starting from a simple configuration all content management systems should be able to hit, a blog.
-Each site should be able to have a customizable homepage, leading to list of posts, then posts with layout options for images and other media.
-Ideally, getting started building these on an Nginx platform shouldn’t be too difficult.
-(Also each site has to work locally, more later.)
+These CMSs are not directly comparable.
+For one, WordPress is often bundled right on many hosting platforms.
+Positioned as a “default” option, WordPress has near endless application.
+Each of these site managers is more difficult to set up and get going.
+However, even if they aren’t directly comparable, we are starting each with a simple publishing base.
+Each site should be able to have a customizable homepage, leading to list of posts, and individual posts should have layout options for images and other media.
+Ideally, getting started building these on an Nginx platform shouldn’t be difficult.
+(Also each site has to work locally, more on that later.)

-Craft CMS is often compared to WordPress as both are running on the same language, PHP.
-Our setup on localhost was download the community version and add the database information.
-Similar to WordPress, the database information is entered code, rather than through a browser interface.
+Craft CMS is often compared to WordPress as both are run on PHP.
+Our setup on localhost was downloaded from the community version.
+At the moment, Craft needs the database information entered in code, not a browser, but overall installation was straightforward.
 From there, setting up the sections and entries to make the blog took some work wasn’t difficult.
 Our main critique is that there should be placeholder content and set up that helps users get started with a blog or simple information site.
-Craft CMS has been more difficult to update, we are seeing a PHP issue that isn’t obvious to resolve.
+Craft CMS has been more difficult to update though, we are seeing a PHP issue that isn’t obvious to resolve.
 We’ll definitely have a follow post on updates for each CMS.

-Ghost is clean.
 From install to content creation, Ghost has an elegant interface and keeps clutter to an absolute minimum.
-As with Craft CMS, Ghost has a paid option but installing the standalone system can be done from the command line and is built in the speedy, straightforward Node.js.
-No database to setup, Ghost is self-contained and setup was a breeze on local and the server.
-The complexity with Ghost came in editing the template, then needing to restart the CMS to show the edits.
-Overall though, Ghost startup was straightforward.
+Ghost has a paid option but installing the standalone system can be done from the command line and is built in the speedy, straightforward Node.js.
+With no database to setup, Ghost is self-contained and setup was a breeze on the local and remote servers.
+The complexity with Ghost came in editing the template, which needs a restart to show the edits.
+Overall though, Ghost startup and early management is the easiest.

 Netlify with the Hugo Starter

-The Netlify CMS is the outlier in the group.
-Not only does Netlify CMS run as a static HTML site, rather than the other sites which are complied when requested or “time-of-flight” but also Netlify CMS is known more for it’s eponymous CDN infrastructure than for it’s CMS alone.
-Hosting the static site on a shared server removes the advantages of using the whole CDN but we’ll explore hosting in the future.
-Many CMSs can output to static sites but Netlify is purpose built and leans on Git versioning for content.
+Netlify CMS is the outlier in the group.
+Not only does Netlify CMS run as a static HTML site, the others are complied when a user visits or “time-of-flight,” but also Netlify is known more for it’s CDN infrastructure than for it’s CMS.
+Hosting the static site on a shared server removes the advantages of using the whole CDN but we’ll explore hosting options in the future.
+While many CMSs can output somewhat “static,” Netlify is purpose built and leans on Git versioning for content.
 This developer focus is appreciated, but is unlikely to be used by an “average” site creator.